Grand Challenges FundS (GCF)

-The #MyKnowledgeCounts Campaign is the second of two signature programs of CYPHER X. It exists to market our mission, firms we list on the social stock exchange, and tech startups we incubate.
+The #MyKnowledgeCounts Campaign is a signature programs of CYPHER X. It exists to market our mission, firms we list on the social stock exchange, and tech startups we incubate.
 Social marketing and movement-building can transform social work practice into a breeding ground for technology innovators.

 With #MyKnowledgeCounts, we tackle three objectives for startups we list on the social stock exchange:

 We co-design marketing efforts that highlight their social impact in local communities,